vesamet/heraldry-composer/README.md

       },
 ```

-Note that charges with a placement of 4 will always have the two first
+**Note that charges with a placement of 4 will always have the two first colors**

 ## Adding your own shield types, divisions, ordinaries or charges